Keyboard shortcuts

 SH4 Specifics

-We do not use GBR for goroutine TLS.
-Instead, we use a global current_g pointer.
-This avoids conflicts with KOS and simplifies context switching.
+libgodc does not use GBR for goroutine TLS.
+Instead, it uses global current_g / current_tls pointers.
+This avoids conflicts with KOS and keeps context switching simpler.

 FPU Mode

-DMA operations require explicit cache management.
-The GC handles this for its semispace flip, but user code doing DMA must use KOS cache functions:
+More importantly, DMA-capable hardware does not automatically see dirty CPU cache lines.
+The GC handles cache management for its own semispace flip, but user code doing DMA must use KOS cache functions explicitly:

 #include <arch/cache.h>